TREASURIES-U.S. Treasury yields plunge as market prices lower inflation

 By Herbert Lash

-NEW YORK, July 1 (Reuters) - U.S. Treasury yields tumbled on Friday, with the breakeven rate on longer-dated inflation-protected bonds falling to nine-month lows, on market expectations elevated U.S. consumer prices will come down close to the Federal Reserve's inflation target.
+The breakeven rate on longer-dated inflation-protected bonds, which measures the difference with the yield on nominal Treasury debt, fell to nine-month lows.

+The yield on 10-year notes US10YT=RRtumbled 23.3 basis points from the open to the session's lowest point, before paring the decline, to be down 7.4 basis points at 2.900%.

-The yield on 10-year Treasury notes US10YT=RR fell 17.9 basis points to 2.795%, while the two-year US2YT=RR yield, which typically moves in step with interest rate expectations, slid 19.4 basis points to 2.733%.
-Both were at four-week lows.
+The two-year US2YT=RR yield, which typically moves in step with interest rate expectations, slid 8.4 basis points to 2.843%.
+Both the two-year and 10-year yields were at roughly four-week lows.

 "The market is pricing that the Fed's hiking rates is going to dramatically bring down future CPI inflation," she said.